 1 cup red bell pepper, cut into 1 inch squares

-- Cover the garbanzo beans in water & soak for a few hours.
-Drain, and cook in enough water to generously cover until soft (~45 minutes).
-When they are soft, drain & set aside.
+- Soak the garbanzo beans in enough water them for a few hours, drain, and cook in enough water to generously cover until soft (~45 minutes).
+When soft, drain & set aside.

-- To make the masala, combine the caramelized onions, ginger, cashews, kewra water, saffron and fenugreek into a food processor and mix until even - mixture will remain grainy.
+- To make the masala, put the caramelized onions, ginger, almonds, kewra water, saffron and fenugreek into a food processor and mix until evenly grainy.

-- Heat up the ghee and pop the coriander & mustard seeds.
-Almost immediately add the asafoetida and the masala.
+- Heat up the ghee and pop the coriander and mustard seeds then add the asafoetida and the masala.
 Cook on medium heat for 3-4 minutes stirring frequently.

-- Next add the chili powder, ground black pepper, carrots, potatoes, & turnips.
-Continue cooking in the masala for 2-3 minutes on medium heat.
-The masala will darken a little but make sure it is not burning.
+- Next add the chili powder, ground black pepper, carrots, potatoes, turnips and continue cooking in the masala for 3-4 minutes on medium heat.
+The masala will darken a little but make sure it does not burn.